shishkin/astro-asciidoc/README.md

 ## Features

-- Convert AsciiDoc pages with [AsciiDoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest/)
+- Convert AsciiDoc pages with [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest/)
 - Support of AsciiDoc `include`s
 - Hot reloading of pages and includes
 - Access AsciiDoc page attributes in frontmatter props
 - Support of Astro layouts
 - Render pages in standalone mode if no layout provided
 - Page outline/TOC is available in props as Astro `MarkdownHeadings`
-- Provide AsciiDoctor converter options
+- Provide Asciidoctor converter options
-- Register AsciiDoctor extensions and syntax highlighters
+- Register Asciidoctor extensions and syntax highlighters
+- Runs Asciidoctor in a worker thread to prevent prototype pollution from Opal/Ruby runtime

 ## Usage